ashergreen82/Twitter-Showcase-App/README.md

 Unfortunately this prolonged the development of my project by quite a bit as a result, but I think you’ll agree that the final result was worth it!

+To use the app, just enter in the search query in the search bar and press the "Search" button.
+Also, please be patient as this is a demo and as such probably not being used much, so the server hosting the web site has to reactivate the app, which will take time.

 ## Installation Instructions

 Client: